-Yes!
 I take a holistic approach when working with clients, which can mean involving those who are closest to you.
 If you are interested in inviting your partner and/or family member(s) to come for a session, you and I will discuss what this might look like before moving forward.

 How Long Does Therapy Last?

 Therapy is an individual experience.
 I consider myself a brief therapist; giving you what you need so you can use those tools to live the life you want.
 Most of my clients are able to see progress within months, and many come back for "boosters" or as new situations arise.

 While I do not advertise myself as a Christian counselor, I am open to discussing your religion and spiritual beliefs as it is not uncommon for these issues to come up during a loss.
 If you don’t consider yourself spiritual or religious, this is also a safe space for you.